-Figure 13.
+Figure 14.
 Nesting by Myrmarachne exasperans.
 1, Adult female with sporangia on the underside of an Asplenium leaf.
 2, Adult female at entrance of nest built beneath an Asplenium leaf, covered largely with Asplenium spores.
 3-4, Adult female at entrance of nest.
-See also Figure 14.
+See also Figure 15.
 5, Nest of adult female with a variety of detritis above cottony silk tufts but no egg sac (6-7, detail).
 8, Adult female nest containing egg sac.
 9, Nest of adult male.

-Figure 14.
+Figure 15.
 Sequential frames from a 29.57fps video showing a female M. exasperans entering her nest at one end (frame 131) and emerging from the other end (frame 401).
 Arrows (191, 321, 421) indicate position of female in nest.

-Figure 15.
+Figure 16.
 Nest containing egg sac before (1) and after (2) removal of the covering silk sheet and debris.
 1, Most debris covering the nest was removed before this photograph was taken.
 2, Note eggs in egg sac (arrow).

 The nests of Myrmarachne species are generally flattened tubes of silk, but these may be constructed either on detritis suspended in the webs of other spiders or within the nests of other spiders, including other salticid spiders and colonial spiders.
 One adult female listed as M. exasperans was found occupying the nest of an eresid (Stegodyphus sarasinorum Karsch 1892) colony in Sri Lanka (Jackson & Willey 1994).
-Given the fact that small groups of ants collect debris either to conceal or to protect their nests in Bali (Figure 16), it is possible that M. exasperans occupy the nests of other arthropods and do not collect debris for themselves.
-Collection of debris by M. exasperans has not been observed directly.
-However the manner in which debris is attached to the outer silk sheet of nests and the presence of many of the cottony silk tufts that have been associated with the nests of other Myrmarachne species, also known to manipulate and secure detritis (Jackson & Willey 1994), suggest that at least some of these nests are built with debris collected by the spiders themselves.
+Small groups of ants may collect debris either to conceal or to protect their nests in Bali (Figure 17), and it is possible that M. exasperans sometimes occupy or modify the nests of other arthropods.
+However the manner in which debris is attached to the outer silk sheet of nests and the presence of the same kind of cottony silk tufts associated with the nests of other Myrmarachne species, also known to manipulate and secure detritis (Jackson & Willey 1994), indicate that M. exasperans usually construct and decorate their own nests with local debris that they have collected.
+As noted previously, this behaviour has now been observed in captivity.

-Figure 16.
+Figure 17.
 Small ant nest covered with collected debris (Bali).
 2-3, Two close-up views of the nest shown in (1).

 Mimicry of ichneumonid wasps.
 Myrmarachne species usually closely resemble the species of ant they mimic and are often found close to the nests of those ants (e.g., Ceccarelli 2008, 2009, 2010, 2013).
 M. exasperans does not resemble any known species of ant and the role of the distinct colouration of both males and females has been a mystery (Hill & Otto 2015).
-One possibility is that M. exasperans is a mimic of the parasitoid wasps that frequent its habitat in Bali (Hymenoptera: Ichneumonidae: Cryptinae: Cryptini: Goryphus cf. basilaris Holmgren 1868) (Figure 17).
+One possibility is that M. exasperans is a mimic of the parasitoid wasps that frequent its habitat in Bali (Hymenoptera: Ichneumonidae: Cryptinae: Cryptini: Goryphus cf. basilaris Holmgren 1868) (Figure 18).

-Figure 17.
+Figure 18.
 Ichneumonid wasp (female Goryphus cf. basilaris Holmgren 1868) that frequents the leaves occupied by M. exasperans in Bali.
 5, Grooming with rear legs raised above the wings.
 Note the presence of bold white transverse bands on the abdomen, and a bright white segment on each antenna.
 7-9, Detailed views of right wing (7), abdomen and ovipositor (8), and top of head (9).